byzheng/apsimng-notes/README.md

 ## 🙏 Acknowledgment

 Acknowledgment is made to the APSIM Initiative which takes responsibility for quality assurance and a structured innovation programme for APSIM’s modelling software, which is provided free for research and development use.
 See www.apsim.info for details.

+Weather data used in this project are sourced from the [SILO Patched Point Dataset](https://www.longpaddock.qld.gov.au/silo/) provided by the Queensland Government.
+SILO climate data are freely available under the Creative Commons Attribution 4.0 International (CC BY 4.0) licence.